-In contrast, in many newly-industrialized countries, incidence rates are increasing due to rapidly changing lifestyles reflecting those patterns in developed countries where we already see high incidence rates.
+In contrast, in many newly-industrialized countries, incidence rates are increasing due to rapidly changing lifestyles reflecting those patterns in developed countries where we already see high incidence rate.
 At the same time, there is a steady increase in breast cancer mortality rates.

 In Brazil, breast cancer is the leading cause of cancer mortality in women.
 It is the most common cancer in women in all regions except in the North, where cervical cancer ranks first.
 Brazil's breast cancer incidence is similar to that of high income countries.
-According to data from the Instituto Nacional de Cancer INCA (Brazilian National Cancer Institute), there will be an estimated 52,680 cases of breast cancer in Brazil in 2012.19

-Approximately one third (30 percent) of all breast cancer cases occur in the State of São Paulo.
-São Paulo City alone will need to respond to approximately 6,000 new cancer cases in 2012.20
+According to data from the Instituto Nacional de Cancer INCA (Brazilian National Cancer Institute), there will be an estimated 52,680 cases of breast cancer in Brazil in 2012.
+Approximately one third (30 percent) of all breast cancer cases occur in the State of Sao Paulo.
+Sao Paulo City alone will need to respond to approximately 6,000 new cancer cases in 2012.
+Descriptions of the same cancer cases in 2012.

 The age-adjusted mortality rate for breast cancer is on an upward trajectory.
-It is the leading cause of cancer death in Brazilian women, with 11.3 deaths/100,000 women in 2009.21 The Southeast and South regions have the highest rates, with 12.6 and 12.7 deaths/100,000 women in 2009, respectively.
+It is the leading cause of cancer death in Brazilian women, with 11.3 deaths/100 thousand women in 2009.
+21 The Southeast and South regions have the highest rates, with 12.6 and 12.7 deaths/100 thousand women in 2009, respectively.